 Learning Activities for Martin Luther King, Jr. Day

-The following activities integrate multisensory learning and are arranged by grade level.
-This diverse learning method will help your homeschoolers better understand Martin Luther King, Jr.’s incredible influence on our society.
+These activities use multisensory learning and are organized by grade level.
+This method will help homeschoolers understand Martin Luther King, Jr.’s significant impact on society.

 Elementary Martin Luther King, Jr. Activities

-- Do you have a small box, a few plastic eggs, or even a cup with a lid in the house?
-Collect the letters from an old Scrabble™ board, or make your own with small pieces of paper to spell out some of the following MLK, Jr. vocabulary words: civil, rights, freedom, equality, protest, speech.
-Place the letters for each word, one word at a time, into your container.
-Have your student shake them up and pour them out and then unscramble them to spell out the vocabulary word.
+- Do you have a small box, plastic eggs, or a cup with a lid at home?
+Gather letters from a Scrabble™ board or make your own with small pieces of paper.
+Use these letters to spell out MLK, Jr. vocabulary words: civil, rights, freedom, equality, protest, speech.
+Put the letters for each word into your container.
+Let your student shake and pour them out, then unscramble to spell the vocabulary word.

 Middle School Martin Luther King, Jr. Activities